 Main Requirement: Build a functioning solution that helps developers, and utilizes at least one Facebook product*, in one of the three categories: Improve your craft, Get it done, and Community.
 (Check out the Resources tab for more info on the tools and the categories).

-*Facebook tools for open source submissions: React, React Native, React VR, Caffe2, Fresco, Litho, ComponentKit Yoga (specifically YogaKit can be used in iOS apps), GraphQL, Relay
+*Facebook products for open source submissions (your application must be open sourced AND use at least one of the following open source products): React, React Native, React VR, Caffe2, Fresco, Litho, ComponentKit Yoga (specifically YogaKit can be used in iOS apps), GraphQL, Relay.

 - Improve your craft - A product that helps developers code and improve their skills